occipital/django-content-settings/docs/template_types.md

 ### DjangoModelTemplateHTML(DjangoModelTemplate)

-Same as `DjangoModelTemplate` but for html rendering
+Same as `DjangoModelTemplate` but for HTML rendering

 ### SimpleEval(SimpleCallTemplate)

 Designed to store Python code as the setting's value.
-When the function is called, the arguments dict is passed to the code execution.
-Same as in `DjangoTemplate` type, `SimpleEval` is compiled before using, so the speed of using it is fast enough.
+When the function is called, the argument dict is passed to the code execution.
+Same as in the `DjangoTemplate` type, `SimpleEval` is compiled before use, so the speed of using it is fast enough.

-`SimpleEval` is based on `SimpleCallTemplate`, same as `DjangoTemplate`, so it has all the same attributes such as `template_args_default`
+`SimpleEval` is based on `SimpleCallTemplate`, the same as `DjangoTemplate`, so it has all the same attributes such as `template_args_default`

 Let me show a couple of examples: